Riskfuel-Collaborations/rf-hacks/rf-bsm/README.md

 We whole-heartedly advocate Pytorch for this problem set `https://pytorch.org/` over other packages.
 You will NOT be penalized for not using Pytorch if you are more comfortable with other packages.

+Some files have been provided for you to start, they are missing some basic ML techniques but provide an overall basis for how to train bsms.
+They are given as
+`demo.py`, and `dataset.py`.